buzzfeed/MockDuck/README.md

 ### Manually

 MockDuck can also be integrated into your project manually by using git submodules.
 Once you have added your submodule, simply drag `MockDuck.xcodeproj` into your Xcode project or workspace and then have your target link against `MockDuck.framework`.

+## Related Projects

+* [VCR](https://github.com/vcr/vcr) is a tool that heavily inspired MockDuck.
+It excels at recording and replaying network requests.
+While VCR is written in Ruby, there are a few iOS and macOS tools inspired by VCR including [VCRURLConnection](https://github.com/dstnbrkr/VCRURLConnection) and [DVR](https://github.com/venmo/DVR).
+* [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) is a library that allows you to test your apps using fake network data.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.